tsgates/arch-wiki-markdown/wiki/ATI.md

 ATI
 ===

-> Summary

-An overview of the open source ATI/AMD video card driver.

-> Related
+Related articles

-AMD Catalyst
+-   AMD Catalyst

-Xorg
+-   Xorg

-Owners of ATI/AMD video cards have a choice between AMD's proprietary driver (catalyst) and the open source driver (xf86-video-ati).
+Owners of AMD (previously ATI) video cards have a choice between AMD's proprietary driver (catalyst) and the open source driver (xf86-video-ati).
 This article covers the open source driver.

 The open source driver is currently not on par with the proprietary driver in terms of 3D performance on newer cards or reliable TV-out